Pepperi-Addons/client-actions-docs/actions/user-parameters.md

 The name of the parameter
 #### Value
 The value of the parameter
+#### SourceAddonUUID
+The addon uuid that make the change (pages | app_header)
 #### SourceKey
-The source key that make the change, page key if changed from a page, app header key if changed from app header etc...
+The source key that make the change, page key if changed from a page, app header key (app_header) if changed from app header etc...

 ### Return Object